Building regulations consent

 You can get more information about building regulations from;

-Building regulations guidance notes and charges (PDF, 312KB)
+Building regulations guidance notes for charges (PDF, 170KB)